mattsawyer77/atom-perforce/README.md

 * automatically show diff marks when the file is opened/saved
 * automatically show the name of the p4 client/workspace in the status bar
 * tree item decoration based on whether file is opened, etc.
+* automatic open (edit/add) and automatic revert

 **Usage:**

-1. install the Perforce CLI utilities or P4V which should come with the CLI utilities
+1. install the Perforce CLI utilities or P4V (which should come with the CLI utilities)
 2. ensure at least one of the following is true:
     * you have installed the p4 command in its default location
     * the `p4` command's location is in your PATH environment variable